history

 2013 - Call It a Comeback

-In 2013 and 2014, the California Arts Council and the California Department Corrections and Rehabilitation partnered up to develop a pilot to bring Arts in Corrections back to the California's correctional facilities in support of the state's rehabilitative goals.
-On the heels of the pilot’s success, Arts in Corrections became a highly successful and globally recognized program administered by the California Arts Council.
+In 2013 and 2014, the California Arts Council and the California Department of Corrections and Rehabilitation partnered to develop a pilot to bring Arts in Corrections back to California's correctional facilities in support of the state's rehabilitative goals.
+Through the success of the pilot, Arts in Corrections became a highly successful and globally recognized program administered by the California Arts Council.

 2019 – Simplified Request for Proposal Submission Process and Program Development Opportunity